it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 #### Notes 90

-- Consumer as a injected part of the Reactive Application complinat wit the OPC UA PubSub
+- Consumer as a injected part of the Reactive Application compliant with the OPC UA PubSub
 - Embedded gateway part based on the Consumer functionality is a full functional member of the Cyber-physical Network

 ### Implementation Architecture